Meta Clustering for Collaborative Learning: Method

 \textbf{Step 1 [Select]}: Each learner uses its own sub-dataset to learn a model from a set of candidate methods $\M_{i}$.
-Suppose that each learner the half-half cross validation to perform model selection.
-In particular, learner $l_{i}$ splits the data $D_{i}$ into two parts $\D_{i,1}$ and $\D_{i,2}$ of equal size $n_{i,1}=n_{i,2}=n_{i}/2$ where we assume $n_{i}$ is even for simplicity.
-The learner applies each candidate method $\delta\in\M_{i}$ to the training set $\D_{i,1}$ and obtains the corresponding estimator $\hat{f}_{n_{i,1}}$.
-For learner $l_{i}$, denote the best method $\delta_{i}$ as the one that minimizes the mean squared error (MSE) on the test set $\D_{i,2}$ , i.e.,
+Suppose each learner conducts the half-half cross-validation to perform model selection.
+In particular, learner $l_{i}$ splits the data $D_{i}$ into two parts $\D_{i,1}$ and $\D_{i,2}$ of equal size $n_{i,1}=n_{i,2}=n_{i}/2$ (assuming an even $n_{i}$ for simplicity).
+The learner applies each candidate method $\delta\in\M_{i}$ to the training set $\D_{i,1}$ and obtains the corresponding estimator $\hat{\delta}_{n_{i,1}}$.
+For learner $l_{i}$, denote the best method $\delta_{i}$ as the one that minimizes the mean squared error (MSE) on the test set $\D_{i,2}$ , namely